OUR ROOMS

 This is a lovely tree to watch as fruits ripe, Maya people use the bark for medicinal remedies.
 Trees go dormant in winter and drop all of their leaves before flowering; fruits follow in 45-60 days.
 The fruits and flower grow right on the Ciruelo branches.
 These hog plum trees' bear fruit from May to September.
 Ciruelas are eaten green, ripe, or cook in a Mayan Pipian.

-Pomegranate (English), Granada (Spanish)
+Pomegranate (English), Granada (Spanish).

-Punica granatum -
+Punica granatum - Family: Punicacea.

 This fruit is highly valued for its nutritional rich vitamins and high concentration of naturally occurring antioxidants of any fruit.
 Typically, pomegranate's in Yucatan are smaller than those found in California, with bright ruby-like transparent sacs that contain a seed, juice, and a flavorful pulp.
 Pomegranate are great add on healthy treats in gourmet salads, meals, or juiced for a drink.
 Maya children enjoy these nutritious fruits.